PLMJ Law Firm: History

 The firm PLMJ was founded in Lisbon in 1967, with the association between partners António Maria Pereira and Luís Sáragga Leal and, in the next decade, they were joined by new partners Francisco de Oliveira Martins and José Miguel Júdice.

 In 1998, PLMJ moved to its current headquarters in Avenida da Liberdade, in the centre of Lisbon, at a time when it already had more than 100 lawyers.
 The new century marked the beginning of PLMJ's national expansion with the opening of offices in Faro in the Algarve in 2000 and two years later in the northern city of Oporto.

-PLMJ began its international expansion in 2010 with the opening of the law firm Gabinete Legal Angola followed by TTA-Sociedade de Advogados the year after.
-In 2011, PLMJ established a partnership with DSL Lawyers in Macau, creating a network of international partners, PLMJ International Legal Network.
-In 2013 the firm opened a representative office in Switzerland and in March 2015 in the United Kingdom.

-The policies of internationalisation and specialisation pursued by PLMJ since its first beginnings led to the firm's sustained growth.

-PLMJ Colab

-PLMJ has built a network of partners in Portuguese-speaking countries and in the principal target markets for Portuguese investors, to provide legal advice without borders.

-PLMJ Network is present in Angola, Mozambique, Brazil, Macau, Guinea-Bissau, São Tomé and Príncipe and Cape Verde but also extends to the main source markets for investment in Portuguese-speaking countries, principally China and the countries of Central and Eastern Europe.

-PLMJ National Joint Ventures

-PLMJ has offices in Lisbon, Oporto and Faro and provides support through a National Partners Network in Coimbra, the Azores, Guimarães and Madeira.

 Awards and Rankings

 PLMJ was named Law Firm of the Year in Portugal by the Chambers Europe Awards for Excellence 2014, an award it also won in 2012 and 2009.
-Also in 2014, it was named one of the leading and most innovative firms in Continental Europe according to the Financial Times.
-The Firm was also named Iberian Law Firm of the Year 2015 by the British magazine The Lawyer.
-PLMJ also won this award in 2012.
+In 2014, it was named as one of 50 Law Firm Innovators in Continental Europe by the Financial Times.
+The firm was also named Iberian Law Firm of the Year in 2012 and 2015 by the British magazine The Lawyer.

-Many PLMJ lawyers are recognised by the leading international directories including Chambers and Partners Europe and Global, Legal 500, IFLR 1000 and Best Lawyers.
+Many PLMJ lawyers are recognised by the leading international directories including Chambers and Partners Europe and Global, Legal 500, IFLR 1000, and Best Lawyers.